Commercial Aircraft Finance Market Outlook 2026

 Satisfactory

-Availability of delivery financing provided by lessors remains ample across a wide spectrum of assets, credits and jurisdictions, with robust competition driving favorable economics for airlines.
-Product innovation continues to expand beyond operating and finance leases, with an interest in advance payment financing expected to further develop.
-Lessors’ competitiveness is enabled by access to capital markets, along with bank financing, to support purchase of aircraft in new and secondary markets.
+Availability of delivery financing provided by lessors remains ample across a wide spectrum of assets, credits, and jurisdictions, with robust competition continuing to drive favorable economics for airline borrowers.
+Product innovation continues to expand beyond operating and finance leases, with an interest in advance-payment financing expected to further develop in 2026 both on a standalone basis and combined with sale leaseback.
+Lessors’ competitiveness is enabled by access to capital markets and bank financing to support the purchase of aircraft in new and secondary markets.

 Satisfactory